 Things are hard at the moment, so don’t get down on yourself if you’re struggling.
 The most important thing is to keep talking to people about how you feel, and reach out if it’s all getting too much.
 And remember, there is always someone who will be able to help you.

 Support from the Student Central Team

-We know it’s not going to be a normal university year this year.
-But, we’re here to support you make the most of it, stay healthy and stay happy.
+We know it’s not going to be a normal university year this year, but we’re here to support you in making the most of it by staying healthy and happy.